London, Tilbury and Southend line: May 2020

 This section has been sourced from the online working timetable on the Network Rail site.
 It is likely that after a period it will be deleted from the site as it becomes out of date.

 The published May 2020 working timetable had nine services in the off peak hour from Fenchurch Street and all trains called at Limehouse (formerly Stepney) and West Ham.
-Developments of the London Docklands into a major commercial centre and connections to the Dockland Light Railway and Jubilee Line sees significant interchange traffic both peak and off-peak.
+Developments of the London Docklands into a major commercial centre and connections to the Docklands Light Railway and Jubilee Line sees significant interchange traffic both peak and off-peak.
 Ockenden and the new station at also enjoyed direct services with a through train that was routed through to Southend.

 The morning peak has since seen an increase in services primarily due to the increase in traffic to the City of London and revitalised London Docklands area.
 Between 07:45 and 09:15 30 services arrived into Fenchurch Street – a further six from 1962.
 The fastest up service from Southend was the 07:11 departure arriving into Fenchurch Street at 08:00 (49 minutes) with stops at Westcliff and Chalkwell, then fast to West Ham, Limehouse and Fenchurch Street.

 In the evening peak there are 37 departures from Fenchurch Street station but times to Southend have slipped with the fastest being around the 52 minute mark.
 This is due to the operator needing to call at Limehouse and West Ham and more often at intermediate locations that have seen population growth since 1962.
 During the period of this and the December 2020 timetables some trains would not have run due to the COVID-19 pandemic.